aleinei/merchentapp/README.md

 15- if you press on cart with nothing defined it accepts ???????

 16- On the Application menu-About show:

     a-  Server IP

     b-  Mobile Application Version No.

+17- upon receiving the order, the customer should have an evaluation 5 stars to evaluate:

+    a-  the qulity of the service he asked, i.e. [Delivery], [Dine in], or [Take out]

+    b-  the conduct of the pilot/captain/cashier

+    c-  the quality of the order in general

+    d-  the quality of the every item in the order